 - Reputational damage

 Recently UL hosted a webinar to discuss UL CAP, UL 2900 series of standards which is the foundation of UL CAP, and how manufacturers and vendors can benefit from the program.
 Ken Modeste, the Principal Engineer and UL Cybersecurity Technical Lead, took participants through the current state of cybersecurity risk, the fundamentals of developing products with security in mind, and how to develop a robust methodology for identifying risks in a manufacturer’s software supply chain.
-Register to view the recorded webinar today.
+View the webinar (recorded).